storybookjs/marko/docs/api/new-frameworks.md

 The value of the `framework` option (in this case ‘vue’) is something that gets passed to addons and allows them to do special case things for your framework.

-The real meat of this file is the framework presets, and these are standard [Storybook presets](./addons.md#addon-presets) -- you can look at framework packages in the Storybook monorepo (e.g. [react](https://github.com/storybookjs/storybook/blob/next/app/react/src/server/options.ts), [vue](https://github.com/storybookjs/storybook/blob/next/app/vue/src/server/options.ts), [web-components](https://github.com/storybookjs/storybook/blob/next/app/web-components/src/server/options.ts)) to see examples of framework-specific customizations.
+The real meat of this file is the framework presets, and these are standard [Storybook presets](./addons.md#addon-presets) -- you can look at framework packages in the Storybook monorepo (e.g. [React](https://github.com/storybookjs/storybook/blob/next/app/react/src/server/options.ts), [Vue](https://github.com/storybookjs/storybook/blob/next/app/vue/src/server/options.ts), [Web components](https://github.com/storybookjs/storybook/blob/next/app/web-components/src/server/options.ts)) to see examples of framework-specific customizations.

 ## Configuring the client